carlamissiona/notesoncloud/securecode04.md

 * Shift left - Shifting security “left” expresses that security activities are integrated into SDLC phases and even in the start or development etc, with continuous feedback at every stage

+**CMM**

+**Capability maturity Model**

+_The Capability Maturity Model (CMM) is a methodology used to develop and refine an organization's process of software development.
+The model describes a five-level or evolutionary steps-path of increasingly mature software development processes._

+* Understands that the quality of the software in its final form is associated with the quality of the software processes involved and its maintainance